NICMx/Jool/doc/usr/en/464xlat.md

 ## Introduction

-This document is a summary of [RFC 6877](https://tools.ietf.org/html/rfc6877), collapsed into a walkthrough that uses Jool.
+This document is a summary of the 464XLAT architecture ([RFC 6877](https://tools.ietf.org/html/rfc6877)), collapsed into a walkthrough that uses Jool.

 ## Problem Statement